dmillett/clash/README.md

-; Analyze data with defined predicates (filters with 'and'/'or' functionality) ; Incrementors can extract information and update cumulative results ; Count or total specific pieces of data per 'solution' ; Use a vector instead of a list for r/fold parallelism (count-with solutions predicate)
+; Analyze data with defined predicates (filters with 'and'/'or' functionality) ; Incrementors can extract information and update cumulative results ; Count or total specific pieces of data per 'solution' (collection or map) ; Use a vector instead of a list for r/fold parallelism (count-with solutions predicate)
-(count-with solutions predicate :incrf + :initv 10 :plevel 1)
+(count-with solutions predicate :incrf + :initv 10 :plevel 2)

 ; Build a result set with via filters, etc for each 'solution' ; Use a vector instead of a list for r/fold parallelism